queenkjuul/milkv-duo-alpine/readme.md

+# COMING SOON: Alpine Linux for Milk-V Duo RISC-V

+Forked from [my Ubuntu repo](https://github.com/queenkjuul/milkv-duo-ubuntu), where I have mainline Linux 7.0 running on Ubuntu.
+The bootloader and kernel work is shared, and I plan to port the userspace scripts from bash+systemd to ash+openrc for use here.

+Unlike the Ubuntu repo, I do hope to get these builds working with the vendor software stack.
+Alpine's use of `musl` will hopefully make that a bit more straightforward.

+Like my Ubuntu repo, I do intend to package mainline Linux 7.0, with my additional patches and devicetree work, as an option alongside the vendor stack for Alpine images.
+However, since `glibc` makes using the vendor userspace stack much harder on Ubuntu, it makes more sense [to me, at least] to use the vendor kernel here and the mainline kernel there.

+# Status

+Just getting started.
+Proof of concept SD images exist on my computer and boot on the Duo.
+Still working out the initial images.
+This repo is 100% Ubuntu work, except for this portion of this document.

+# **EVERYTHING BELOW THIS LINE IS IRRELEVANT AND SCHEDULED TO BE REMOVED**

 # Ubuntu and Mainline Linux on the Milk-V Duo S/256M RISC-V

 Full-featured, general-purpose Ubuntu 24.04 distribution for Milk-V Duo S and Duo 256M SBCs, built on the latest mainline 7.0 Linux kernel.
 Now with **Arduino!***